alirezamirrokni/Diversity-aware-Inference-time-Search-via-Critical-tokens/README.md

   - `scripts/run_accuracy.py`
 - `HF_TOKEN` (**optional**) only if you use gated/private HF models

-> ⚠️ Never commit API keys to git.
-If you accidentally paste a key in logs, rotate it.

 ### Linux / macOS
 ```bash
 export HF_TOKEN="hf_..."          # optional